cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 We will look at the phenomenon of monomer emerin proteins freely diffusing through an inhomogenous nuclear membrane surface where the heterogeneity is due to the clustering of the emerin protein in the form of nanodomains with spacially different diffusion rates.
 We wish to track the trajectories of the emerin proteins.
 The motion of the emerin proteins is governed by diffusion through the membrane lipids.
 Within the nanodomain, the diffusion coefficient is about an order of magnitude slower than that outside of it, due to the clustering of emerin proteins there.
 PROJECT NOTES--->
 <img src="KMC_ProjectNotes.pdf ">

+#### Subvolume Kinetic Monte Carlo
+We use the stochastic lattice model for particle diffusion in an inhomogeneous media [1] and perform subvolume KMC simulations [2] for our numerical calculations of the emerin monomer protein concentration trapped in the nanodomain as a function of time.

+#### Simulation steps
+1. Domain patch is divided into *K* lattice cells.
+2. Assign lattice info: System start state is *M* particles uniformly distributed along all cells; so *N=M/K* particles in each cell.
+                        Each lattice cell is assigned a wait time between hops, *&tau;*, depending on its domain type.
+                        Calculate transition rates *W(**N**,&tau;)* of each lattice cell.
+                        Assign event times to each lattice cell using random numbers and the transition rates.
+Only one particle hop is simulated at each iteration and so the system of particles is evolved 1 hop at a time.
+3. Sort lattice cells by their event time in a binary min heap.
+4. Pick the lattice cell at the top of the minheap for the particle to hop out of.
+5. Randomly pick one of the nearest neighbors of this lattice cell, for the particle to hop into.
+6. Update lattice info of lattice cells involved in the particle exchange.
+7. Calculate new event times using random numbers for the lattice cells involved.
+8. Re-sort the binary heap if necessary.
+9. Repeat steps 4-8 for subsequent iterations until desired iteration or time limit is reached.

 #### Results
 <img src="Lattice.png " width="425" height="375"><img src="KMC_freeDiffusion.png " width="525" height="375">

 #### References
+[1] Li, Y., Kahraman, O., & Haselwandter, C. A. (2017).
+Distribution of randomly diffusing particles in inhomogeneous media.
+Physical Review E, 96(3). https://doi.org/10.1103/physreve.96.032139

+[2] Elf, J., Doncic, A., & Ehrenberg, M. (2003).
+Mesoscopic reaction-diffusion in intracellular signaling.
+In S. M. Bezrukov, H. Frauenfelder, & F. Moss (Eds.), Fluctuations and Noise in Biological, Biophysical, and Biomedical Systems.
+SPIE. https://doi.org/10.1117/12.497009

 [3] Fernandez, A., Bautista, M. & Pinaud, F. Emerin oligomerization and nucleoskeletal coupling at the nuclear envelope regulate nuclear mechanics against stress.
 Submitted (2021).
 Available online at https://www.biorxiv.org/content/10.1101/2021.02.12.429834v2